-Get your ducks in a row.
-Now, if possible.
+Get Your Ducks in a Row.
+Now, if Possible.

 I had a meeting last week with leaders of a nonprofit undergoing significant change.
 The revenue mix they’ve been relying on is no longer reliable and they’re figuring out how to develop some different sources of income.
 Actually, I should say, I met last week with another nonprofit undergoing significant change.
 This has certainly been the theme for the last year (at least).
 Whether the change is a major funding shift, an executive director retirement, national or state policy upheaval, a merger, or program reinvention, change is everywhere.
 In fact, I’ll make a prediction: every nonprofit will have (or already has had) a major change or organizational transition at least once in the six years between 2016 and 2022.
 Every single nonprofit.